-The Sunshine Coast Enterprise Corridor stretches along the coast strip from north of the Sunshine Coast Airport to Caloundra South.
+The Sunshine Coast Enterprise Corridor stretches along the coastal strip from the Sunshine Coast Airport to Caloundra South (Aura).
 The corridor represents the key regional location for commercial and residential growth over the next 20 years and is home to many of the region's 30,000 registered businesses.

 For more information email firstname.lastname@example.org.